 Whisk up the egg whites using an electric mixer until stiff peaks form.
 Add the caster sugar a spoonful at a time with the mixer still going.
 Then add the cornflour and cider vinegar and mix in

-Pour the mixture out onto a lined baking tray and smooth it out.
-Bake it on 160C/140C Fan/320F/Gas Mark 3 for 25 minutes
+Pour the mixture out onto the tray and smooth it out.
+Bake it for 25 minutes